LuisFilipePires/ft_linux/README.md

 ---

-## 1. Environment
+## Disk Management

-A Linux Debien virtual machine was used as the host environment for this project.
+A Linux Debien 40.962 GB virtual machine was used as the host environment for this project.

-An additional 10GB virtual disk was attached to the VM to store the LFS system.
+To store the LFS system, i split 20GB at VirtualBox, ```Debian VM → Settings → Storage → SATA Controller → Add Hard Disk (+) → Create```

+- Name: ft_linux.vdi
+- Size: 20 GB
+- Type: VDI
+- Storage: Dynamically allocated

+---

+## 1 Environment

-the enunced
+### The enunced

 - You must use at least 3 different partitions: `root, /boot and a swap` partition.
 You can, of course, make more partitions if you want to.